simonccc/kopsrox/README.md

 ## cluster
 __create__
 - creates and updates a cluster - use this to setup a fresh cluster
-- exports kubeconfig
+- exports kubeconfig and node token
-- checks for existing master and then runs update
+- if a working master is found just runs `update`

 __update__
+- checks the state of the cluster vs what is configured in `kopsrox.ini`
 - adds or deletes workers/masters per `kopsrox.ini`

 __info__